acidhelm/challonge_mgr/README.md

 ```

 That creates an encryption key that only works on your computer.
 You should not
-move that file to any other computer; generate a new one if you need to.
+copy that key to any other computer; generate a new key if you start using
+Challonge Mgr on another computer.

 The other key is for the Slack API.
 If you don't plan on sending tournament
 updates to Slack, you can skip this step.